 At times, we resist the first step of simply beginning the task.
 There could be many reasons for this.
 We may experience considerable stress and fatigue from other work and be too bogged down.
 There may be a lack of confidence on our part, trouble in finding new ideas, unclear goals and discouragement from the people around us.
 A great tool to get started is the Promodoro Technique: Define a task.
 Work on it for 25 minutes.
 Take a 5-minute break.
 Repeat.
 The fixed and limited time frame makes it psychologically much easier to start, especially for tasks which have been postponed for long already.

 In today’s fast-paced world, it’s not uncommon to face frequent distractions, be it through the digital media, filler tasks or other personal obligations.
 We need to check our email, text messages, and Slack accounts from time to time.
 On top of that, social media platforms tend to captivate and engage us for long, acting as a strong addiction.
 Meetings, interaction with people and side tasks also consume much of our time.
 All these distractions succeed in pushing us down the pit of procrastination.

-Procrastination traps not only prevents the timely accomplishment of tasks but can also have a dampening effect on our goals and dreams as well as our mental health.
+Procrastination traps not only prevent the timely accomplishment of tasks but can also have a dampening effect on our goals and dreams as well as our mental health.
 In short, it is a dreaded roadblock to success.
 Procrastination causes sluggish progress.

 Often, it is helpful when someone pushes us to do things at the right time.
 However, at the end of the day we love to be independent and the onus is on us to be productive in the best possible way.
 It is here that the Digital Tickler File System comes of use.
 Comprising 43 folders, it is a user-friendly system that provides a method to send a reminder to oneself in the future.
 According to prioritization of the items that need attention, you can concentrate on the task that you have committed yourself to for that particular day.
 It’s a great way to master how to avoid procrastination traps.